How do I declare German as my major?

 - Obtain a “Change of Major” form from the Registrar’s Office or on WIN

 - Take the form to the departmental office of your old major and ask your advisor to sign it

-- Bring the “Change of Major” form to Dr. McAllister in Greene 330 for her signature
+- Bring the “Change of Major” form to Dr. McAllister in Greene 330 for his signature

 - Return the completed “Change of Major” form to the Registrar’s Office